looser7788/aem-translation-framework-bootstrap-connector/README.md

 ## How to build

+Switch to the designated branch based on the AEM version.
+For instance, checkout the "aem650" branch for AEM 6.5.

 To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean install